 Remember: there is no one-size-fits-all solution when it comes to the best EDR tools.
 Choose a product that will let you tailor a threat detection model that meets your company’s needs.

 The inclusion of a functional dashboard is vital, as well as the production of executive reports.
 This helps corporate executives to gather insights and review a trend over time.
-Continuous progress tracking and studying how data security tools is improving allows them to deeply understand their organization’s security posture.
+Continuous progress tracking and studying how data security EDR tools are improving allows them to deeply understand their organization’s EDR security posture.

-Xcitium is a great choice when it comes to reliable EDR® (endpoint detection response) tools.
+Xcitium is a great choice when it comes to reliable EDR (endpoint detection response) tools.
 We offer complete endpoint protection including extensive threat hunting and expanded visibility.
 Our goal is to help enterprises get a better understanding of their entire environment from the base-event level—all in real-time.
-Take a look at what we offer today.
+Take a look at what we EDR offers today.